Trachypteris (plant)

 Trachypteris is a small genus of ferns in the subfamily Cheilanthoideae of the family Pteridaceae.
 Three species are native to the tropical South America, one (Trachypteris drakeana) to Madagascar.

 Species

-As of December 2021, the Checklist of Ferns and Lycophytes of the World recognized the following species:
+As of July 2026, the Checklist of Ferns and Lycophytes of the World recognized the following species.
+T. drakeana is probably not closely related to the rest of the genus and is of uncertain placement.